gitbondar/these-boots-are-made-for-strapping/README.md

 * For a medium viewport, there should be 6 rows.
   * The odd-numbered rows (1, 3, and 5) should have 4 images each, with the images of even size.
-  * The even-numbred rows (2, 4, and 6) should have 3 images each, with the first 2 taking up a quarter of the width and the last taking up half.
+  * The even-numbred rows (2, 4, and 6) should have 3 images each, with the first 2 taking up a quarter of the width each and the last taking up half.

 * For an extra small viewport, there should be 24 rows of one photo each.